herbsjs/herbsjs.github.io/docs/intro-libs.md

 slug: /introduction/libs
 ---

-## Bibliotecas
+## Libs

-Hoje o herbs conta com 3 bibliotecas primárias e algumas colas, que você poderá conhecer melhor no nosso repositório oficial do github [herbjs no github](https://github.com/herbsjs)
+Today we have 3 primary libraries and some glues which you can learn more about in our official github repository [herbjs in the github](https://github.com/herbsjs)

-Porém acho válido aqui destacar as 3 principais bibliotecas do herbsJS: **suma, gotu e buchu**.
+But we think it's worth highlighting the 3 main libraries of herbsJS: **suma, gotu e buchu**.

-- **Suma** - Suma ajuda com validações de valor único.
-Extensível e código de erros apenas!
-Suma não valida esquemas ou objetos, apenas valores únicos.

-- **Gotu** - Gotu ajuda a definir suas entidades de negócios.
-Entidades: são o primeiro lugar natural onde devemos ter como objetivo colocar a lógica de negócios em aplicações orientadas a domínio.
+- **Suma** - It helps with single value validations.
+Extensible and error code only!
+In short, it does not validate schemes or objects, only unique values.

+- **Gotu** - Gotu helps to define your business entities.
+Entities: they are the first natural place where we should aim to put business logic in domain-oriented applications.

-- **Buchu** - Biblioteca javascript de casos de usos uniforme, auditável e segura.
-Influenciado por Clean Architecture e Trailblazer
+- **Buchu** - JavaScript library of uniform, auditable and secure use cases.
+Influenced by Clean Architecture and Trailblazer

 ![Libs herbsJS](/img/herbsjs_libs.png)

-Você também pode encontrar mais sobre HerbsJS nas universidade Vórtx ou nosso canal do Youtube.
+You can also find more about HerbsJS at Vórtx University or our Youtube channel.